-Nature of direct and indirect impacts on biodiversity due to: (GRI 304-2) 2022 i.
-Construction or use of manufacturing plants, mines and transport infrastructure Direct, permanent, long-term and reversible. ii.
-Pollution (introduction of substances that do not naturally occur in the habitat from point and non-point sources) Indirect, cyclical, long-term and reversible. iii.
-Introduction of invasive species, pests and pathogens Indirect, temporary, long-term and reversible. iv.
-Reduction of species Indirect, temporary, long-term and reversible. v.
-Habitat conversion Direct, permanent, long-term and reversible. vi.
-Changes in ecological processes outside the natural range of variation (e.g. salinity or changes in groundwater level) Indirect, temporary, long-term and reversible.
-Note: as per the environmental impact studie rreversible damages indicate significant dire company's best efforts to mitigate actions, it ts original condition or close to it.
+2023

+Direct, permanent, long-term and reversible

+Indirect, cyclical, long-term and reversible.

+Indirect, temporary, long-term and reversibl

+Indirect, temporary, long-term and reversible

+Direct, permanent, long-term and reversible

+Indirect, temporary, long-term and reversible

+Note: as per the environmental impact studies for project environmental licensing, irreversible damages indicate significant direct and indirect impacts.
+Despite the company's best efforts to mitigate actions, it may not be possible to restore the situation to its original condition or close to it.

-forestry operations.
-Additionally, it monitors water, flora, and fauna, showcasing the excellent quality of the protected areas.
+LIASA currently conducts social and environmental monitoring of its forestry operations.
+In addition, it monitors the water, flora and fauna, which demonstrate the good quality of the protected areas.

-In industrial operations, evaluations are conducted to create the Environmental Performance Index (IDA) on a monthly basis using procedure DRH-006 SGI Indicators.
-However, due to the absence of elements associated with industrial activities, there are currently no distinct indicators for biodiversity.
+In industrial activities, evaluations are carried out to compose the Environmental Performance Index (IDA), which is carried out monthly by the industry and defined through procedure DRH-006 SGI Indicators.
+There are still no specific indicators for biodiversity due to the lack of elements related to industrial activities.

-CERTIFICATIONS
+CERTIFICATIONS:

-LIASA is pursuing FSC Forest Certification and will develop procedures for maintaining protected areas and indicators to show the environmental quality of the sites over time.
-The company practices good biodiversity conservation and improvement and is continuously enhancing its sustainability strategy to showcase measurable benefits of its operations.
+LIASA is seeking to obtain FSC® Forest Certification and, as part of this process, will create specific procedures for the maintenance of protected areas and to demonstrate the evolution of the environmental quality of the sites.
+The company adopts good biodiversity conservation practices and is in a constant process of evolving its sustainability strategy to be able to show the benefits of its operations with specific and measurable indicators.